nkleemann/scalez/README.md

 C C# D D# E F F# G G# A A# B
 ```

 You can find the list of all available scales by invoking: `scalez --list`.
-The name you pass has to match but it does not have to be lowercase.
+The name you pass has to match - ignoring upper or lower case inputs.

+If you want to listen to a specific scale you pass the `--sing` flag at the end.

+## Notes
+This is a WIP - I will extend the functionallity, clean up the architecture and install process and handle audio playback in a better way.
+Functionallity is verified under osx and gnu/linux.